vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ```
 the quote inside the format string need protecting using `\"`.
 You can write `\n`, `\r`, `\t` and those will be translated into newline, carriage return, and tab.
+However, you should avoid `\r` because on LINUX it is not needed and in Windows the system will change
+`\n` to carriage-return and newline.

 Format strings evaluate themselves as soon as they can.
 If you write:
 ```